Azure-Samples/azure-batch-samples/Python/Storage/README.md

 file to container0 on mystorageacct.
 If the file does not exist, then it will attempt to download the resource.
-If the desired behavior is to download the file from Azure even if the local file exists, one can override the detection mechanism with `--forcedownload`. `--forceupload` is available to force the transfer to Azure storage.
+If the desired behavior is to download the file from Azure even if the local file exists, one can override the detection mechanism with `--download`. `--upload` is available to force the transfer to Azure storage.
+Note that specifying a particular direction does not force the actual operation to occur as that depends on other options specified such as skipping on MD5 matches.
 Note that you may use the --remoteresource flag to rename the local file as the blob name on Azure storage if uploading.

 If the local resource is a directory that exists, the script will attempt to